!–> DISCLAIMER <–!

-The intention behind this page is to make it easier to gauge the Health Effects of varying levels of radioactivity.
+The intention behind this page was originally to make it easier to gauge the Health Effects of varying levels of radioactivity.
+The topic is, however, rather complex and the below is likely merely an aid to debunk some false media claims, but little else.

 !
 CAUTION ! simply comparing dose rates (in rad, rem, sievert or gray), as the mainstream media does, is deceptive: > Mere dose rates are NOT a dependable way to gauge dangers from fallout ! <